 Yes, variable pay components in salary have their own advantages.
 It motivates employees to perform better and encourages them in their everyday work.
 It is also beneficial to the company in the long run because improved employee morale means a better work ethic and environment.

-The percentage of variable pay in India can vary significantly across industries and organizations.
+The percentage of variable pay in India can vary significantly across industries and organisations.
 On average, variable pay can range from 10% to 30% of an employee's total cost to the company (CTC), depending on factors such as job role, performance-based incentives, and company policies.
 It is important to note that these percentages are approximate and can differ based on specific circumstances.

 Fixed CTC refers to the portion of an employee's salary that remains constant and does not vary based on performance or other factors.
 Variable CTC, on the other hand, represents the component of an employee's salary that is contingent upon achieving specific targets, goals, or performance metrics, and can vary accordingly.